huynguy-db/arcion-docs/content/docs/references/dynamic-reinitialization.md

 ### `refresh-schema-tables`
 Boolean parameter. `true` or `false`.

 A user might perform some schema modification operations—for example, add, drop, or modify operations on columns.
-Then the user might want to resume replication with the updated schema.
+Afterwards, the user might want to resume replication with the updated schema.
 In this scenario, set this parameter to `true` so that Replicant refreshes the schema for the tables.

 ## Step-by-step example of reinitialization
 1. Consider that you start a replication job with the following command: